 About Pastor Wesley

-As a compassionate pastor; he has led ASBC to purchase property adjacent to the church, which kept affordable housing in historical Old Town Alexandria.
-Under Dr. Wesley’s direction, more emphasis has been placed on domestic violence awareness, community awareness, mentoring programs for youth, human trafficking and after incarceration assistance.
-Not afraid to take on social and political issues, Dr. Wesley led community protest marches against the New York grand jury’s decision not to indict an NYPD officer whose chokehold led to the death of Eric Gardner.
-His sermon, “When the Verdict Hurts,” was acknowledged in Time magazine’s July 29, 2013 cover story, “After Trayvon” as one of the best sermons preached in the United States following the “not guilty” verdict in State of Florida v.
+Dr. Wesley is regarded as one of the most prolific and prophetic voices of justice and grace in our generation.
+An empathetic pastor who is not afraid to take on social and political issues, Dr. Wesley led community protest marches against the New York grand jury’s 2014 decision not to indict an NYPD officer whose chokehold led to the death of Eric Gardner.
+His sermon, “When the Verdict Hurts,” was acknowledged in Time magazine’s July 29, 2013 cover story, “After Trayvon” as one of the best sermons preached in the United States following the “not guilty” verdict in the State of Florida v.
 George Zimmerman, who fatally shot 17-year-old Trayvon Martin.
-Three of Dr. Wesley’s sermons, “When the Verdict Hurts,” “A Rizpah Response,” (along with the black hoodie he donned while preaching this sermon), and “Tell Your Own Story,” will all be archived in the NMAAHC’s faith-based collection of the National Museum of African American History and Culture (NMAAHC) in Washington, DC.
+Three of Dr. Wesley’s sermons, “When the Verdict Hurts,” “A Rizpah Response” (and with the black hoody he donned while preaching this sermon), and “Tell Your Own Story,” will all be archived in the faith-based collection of the National Museum of African American History and Culture (NMAAHC) in Washington, DC.

 Known to challenge the mind and inspire the heart, Dr. Wesley is a much sought after speaker for worship services, conferences, and revivals.
 His preaching became a favorite of President and Mrs. Barack Obama who worshipped with their family at Alfred Street Baptist Church on several Easter Sundays.
 “Faith Forward,” his radio broadcast on the Radio One network, is one of the most listened to religious broadcasts in the Washington, DC, area and his sermons on YouTube have over one million views.